 Continuing Center experience provides students with the confidence and skills they need to be successful in clinical practice off-campus, with our partner schools, hospitals, and private providers.
 Involvement in the Center enriches both the clients and the students, and paves the way for students to become fully certified and licensed professionals.

 The Speech-Language and Hearing Center is a University-based community clinic.
 We offer diagnostics, therapy and audiological services to all ages.
 As a student, you will have the opportunity to evaluate and treat a variety of diagnoses, collaborate with your supervisors and other students, and develop professional skills that you will use throughout your career.
 The Center is your first step in becoming a well-rounded speech pathologist; it is the place where you will develop no only clinical skills, but awareness of client dynamics and perspective.

 Take advantage of the interaction and feedback from your clinical supervisors and don't feel that you have to get it right the first time.
 Ask any accomplished SLP professional which they learned more from, the things they did perfectly, or the things they could have done better, and you will find that the latter has the most to offer.
-Have confidence in yourself and your ability to learn and you will be successful. -Dr. Jana Losey, Director, SUNY Speech-Language and Hearing Center
+Have confidence in yourself and your ability to learn and you will be successful. -Dr. Jana Losey, Instructor and Former Director, SUNY Speech-Language and Hearing Center

 Speech-Language and Hearing Center

 State University of New York at New Paltz

 1 Hawk Drive